Nougat: White nougat

 The usual form of nougat in Western and Southern Europe is made from a mousse of whipped egg white sweetened with sugar or honey.
 Various nuts including almonds, pistachios, macadamias, hazelnuts, and walnuts and/or pieces of candied fruit are added to the resulting paste, which is allowed to harden and then cut into pieces for serving.
-It is usually made at home or manufactured an artisan scale by nougat makers, known in French as nougatiers.
+It is usually made at home or manufactured at artisan scale by nougat makers, known in French as nougatiers.
 Some manufacturers wrap nougats in edible wafer paper to ease handling; this can affect the taste depending on its thickness.

 The most prominent form of nougat in French cuisine is Montélimar nougat, traditionally made with whipped egg white, sugar, lavender honey, roasted almonds & pistachios, vanilla, sugar, and unleavened bread.
 It received protected status in 2024.

 Spanish nougat (turrón) is traditionally made with whipped egg whites, honey, and roasted almonds, with two styles particularly distinguished.
 Soft (blando) or Jijona nougat (turrón de Jijona) is over 60% almonds by mass but kept mushy or crumbly by the addition of oil to the recipe.
 Lacking such oil, hard (duro) or Alicante nougat (turrón de Alicante) is extremely firm, particularly when prepared in very thick blocks.
 Jijona nougat has also received PGI protected status.

 Italian nougat (torrone) is likewise made with whipped egg whites, sugar, honey, and roasted almonds but also usually features vanilla or citrus and edible rice paper.
 Venetian nougat (mandorlato) is similar but generally firmer, with the variety from Cologna Veneta on the Veneto mainland particularly esteemed.

 Both Spanish and Italian nougat are prominent components of their cuisine's Christmas meals.
 In Malta, local nougat is sold at village festivals.
 In Romania, nougat (alviță) is likewise sold at local festivals and fairgrounds, particularly on the Sunday of Forgiveness preceding Lent.

 In Britain, nougat is traditionally made in the style of the southern European varieties, and is commonly found at fairgrounds and seaside resorts.
 The most common industrially produced type is coloured pink and white, the pink often fruit flavoured, and sometimes wrapped in edible rice paper with almonds and cherries.

 French nougat does not have any milk or milk powder ingredients but, when nougat spread to Taiwan, preparers there began to add milk powder as the main ingredient, plus sugar, cream, protein (some companies use whey protein refined from fresh milk instead of protein and protein powder), nuts (such as peanuts, almonds, walnuts, pistachios or hazelnuts), dried fruit and petals (such as cranberry, golden pomelo, mango, orange, longan, and osmanthus).
 Similar forms of nougat are now found throughout mainland China as well.